AILCS/Capstone/README.md

 Implementing this model provides several important business benefits:

 1. Faster and more consistent decisions: The model can assess risk in seconds, reducing manual review time and ensuring that every applicant is evaluated using the same criteria.

 2. Improved risk management: By identifying higher-risk applicants more reliably, we can minimise potential loan defaults and protect the organisation from avoidable financial losses.

 3. Better customer targeting: The model helps us recognise applicants with strong credit potential, allowing us to approve quality loans more confidently and offer more competitive products to low-risk customers.

-4. Enhanced transparency: Because the model uses clearly defined and interpretable inputs, it supports fair and explainable lending decisions — important for customer trust and compliance.
+4. High accuracy with interpretability options: The primary model provides highly accurate predictions by capturing complex patterns in applicant data, enabling more precise Credit Risk assessment.
+In parallel, a secondary, more interpretable model offers clear insights into the factors driving risk, supporting transparency and explainable decision-making when needed.

 Overall, the deployment of this prediction model will strengthen our lending decisions, reduce operational costs, and support sustainable portfolio growth.
 I would be happy to discuss how this can be integrated into our existing workflows and the potential next steps for implementation.